KyleAMathews/typefaces/README.md

 It should take < 5 minutes to swap out Google Fonts.

-Typeface assumes you’re using webpack with loaders setup for loading css and font files (you can use Typeface with other setups but webpack makes things really really simple).
+Typeface assumes you’re using webpack with loaders setup for loading CSS and font files (you can use Typeface with other setups but webpack makes things really really simple).
 Assuming your webpack configuration is setup correctly you then just need to require the typeface in the entry